sergeyklay/clusterium/docs/source/usage.rst

 Adjusting Clustering Parameters
 -------------------------------

-Fine-tune the clustering by adjusting the alpha and sigma parameters:
+Fine-tune the clustering by adjusting the model-specific parameters:

 .. code-block:: bash

    clusx cluster \
       --input your_data.txt \
-      --alpha 0.5 \
+      --dp-alpha 0.5 \
+      --pyp-alpha 0.3 \
+      --pyp-sigma 0.3 \
-      --sigma 0.3
+      --variance 0.3 \
+      --random-seed 42

+The choice of parameters significantly affects clustering results.
+For example:

+* Lower alpha values (0.1-0.5) create fewer, larger clusters
+* Higher alpha values (1.0-5.0) create more, smaller clusters
+* For Pitman-Yor Process, sigma values between 0.1-0.7 typically work well
+* Lower variance values (0.1-0.3) make the model more sensitive to small differences between texts
+* Using the same value for both DP and PYP alpha parameters will result in dramatically different clustering behaviors

+For detailed guidance on parameter selection for each model, see the `Understanding Clustering Parameters`_ section below.

 Specifying Output Directory
 ---------------------------